USS Georgetown: War Relief and Seacowboys

 In 1946 after World War II the Robert W. Hart was converted to a livestock ship, also called a cowboy ship.
 From 1945 to 1947 the United Nations Relief and Rehabilitation Administration and the Brethren Service Committee of the Church of the Brethren sent livestock to war-torn countries.
 These "seagoing cowboys" made about 360 trips on 73 different ships.
 The Heifers for Relief project was started by the Church of the Brethren in 1942; in 1953 this became Heifer International.
 The SS Robert W. Hart was one of these ships, known as cowboy ships, as she moved livestock across the Atlantic Ocean.
 Robert W. Hart moved horses, heifers, and mules as well as a some chicks, rabbits, and goats.

 U.S. Navy service

-Acquired by the Navy on 10 August 1962, she was taken to Newport News Shipbuilding & Dry Dock Co., Newport News, Virginia, for conversion to a ship capable of accommodating a vast array of electronic gear and a crew of 250—most of whom held security clearances that allowed them to work in the spy ship's nerve center.
-She was renamed USS Georgetown (AG-165) on 6 March 1963; and commissioned at Norfolk, Virginia, 9 November 1963.
+Acquired by the Navy on 10 August 1962, she was taken to Newport News Shipbuilding & Dry Dock Co., Newport News, Virginia, for conversion to a ship capable of accommodating a vast array of electronic gear and a crew of over 250—most of whom held security clearances that allowed them to work in the spy ship's nerve center.
+She was renamed USS Georgetown (AG-165) on 6 March 1963 and commissioned at Norfolk, Virginia, 9 November 1963.